alexcrea/CustomAnvil/README.md

 ### Known issue:
 Most unknown registered enchantments (by unsupported custom enchantment plugin & datapacks) will not have restriction by default.
 Planned but no eta.

+### Do you need help with the plugin, or have any issue or suggestion?
+You can ask on the discussion page, create a [GitHub issue](https://github.com/alexcrea/CustomAnvil/issues) or join my [discord](https://discord.gg/KHUNsUfRYJ)​